Rene Hurlemann, M.D., Ph.D., M.B.A.

-Chief Medical Officer (CMO) of Karl Jaspers Clinic
+Chief Medical Officer Karl Jaspers Clinic

-Head of the Neuromodulation of Emotion (NEMO) Lab
+Head Neuromodulation of Emotion (NEMO) Lab

 Related links: